 (1 3-hr Lab) Experiments illustrating the basic principles of electromagnetics and optics.
 Pre: 371 and PHYS 274 (or concurrent), or consent.
 Co-requisite: 372.

 Junior level individual or team project under EE faculty direction and guidance.
 The project provides design experience and develops practical skills.
 It may be a continuation of EE 296 or a new project.
 Repeatable unlimited times.
+Junior standing or higher.
 A-F only.
-Pre: 296 and junior standing or consent.
+Pre: 296 or consent.
 (Cross-listed as ENGR 396)

 Review basic network mechanisms, introduce basic cryptography concepts, and study algorithms and protocols used in computer and network security.
 Discuss practical security mechanisms.
 A-F only.
 Pre: 361 or ICS 312 or ICS 331 or instructor consent.
 (Once a year)